zeb25/Frogger/docs/Deliverable-2B.md

  - **Status**: Complete.
 Did this really early becasue I had extra time.
 3 different log types cross the screen with different patterns.
 They will pick up the from and move him with them.
 -Turtle Sprites
 - **Status**: Done.
 Two different turtle patterns.
 Both have turtles that rise and sink.
 The move the frog unless sunk.
  - **Branch**: Pushed changes to "DavidBranchPart2"  which I probably should have named more descriptively.
+Merged to main at the end.